 What happens during a lockdown?

 All students, staff, and visitors report immediately to the nearest classroom, gym or cafeteria.
 All doors are locked and secured.
 All cell phones are silenced.
 Everyone remains silent.
-Rooms remain locked until unlocked by police.
+Rooms remain locked until unlocked by the police.

 Who is in charge of a lockdown?